-Saw Palmetto is a herb that acts to tone and strengthen the male reproductive system.
+Saw Palmetto acts to tone and strengthen the male reproductive system.
 It may be used with safety where a boost to the male sex hormones is required.
 It is a specific in cases of difficult urination due to enlarged prostate glands.

 - For debility associated with the reproductive system, it will combine well with Damiana.